 The Green Mountain National Forest and the Moosalamoo Wilderness area are just up the mountain.
 These areas provide the outdoor enthusiast with endless options!
 Our rolling hills, numerous streams, and forested mountains make this an ideal location for fly fishing, hiking, and bicycling, our most popular summer activities.

-In the winter, we are always covered in snow, and the Middlebury Snow Bowl is an excellent location for great family skiing.
+In the winter, we are always covered in snow.
+The Middlebury Snow Bowl is an excellent location for great family skiing.
 If you want the big mountains, Mad River Glen, Sugarbush, and Killington are less than an hour drive.
 Don’t forget about fall, our busiest season!
-The fall colors just don’t get better than here in Vermont.
+The fall colors just don’t get better than right here in Vermont.